Reducing deforestation by strengthening forest communities in Kerinci

 With its 57 million tons of CO2 emissions, Jambi province represents 3 per cent of Indonesia’s yearly carbon emissions.
 According to forecasts, this amount will increase to 74 million tons in 2030, caused by degradation processes in the agriculture and forestry sectors.
 Some of the export-value commodities that support the Jambi province’s economy are cinnamon and coffee in the Kerinci Regency.
 The Kerinci production forest consists mainly of agroforestry land.
 Without a proper agroforestry management, they however impact deforestation and land encroachment.
 Technically, forest farmers’ knowledge about the agroforestry system is limited.
 At the same time, average income is low.
 The IKI Small Grants project creates a sustainable forest community and increases the community income by improving the quality and diversification of products.
 In addition, it aims to encourage regional and local governments to adopt policies that support sustainable forest communities.

 The deforestation in Indonesia reached 375,860 hectares between 2018 and 2019, most of which occurred in production forests.
-Jambi Province has 60 per cent of deforested areas, covering 189,125 hectares from 2012 to 2016.
+Jambi Province has 60 per cent of deforested areas.
 Deforestation is caused by expanding settlements, factories, and plantation businesses in forest areas.
 Plantation commodities in production forests are dominated by rubber, coffee, and cinnamon.
-Cinnamon and coffee are leading commodities in Kerinci Regency.
-In 2016, cinnamon plantations covered 40,762 hectares.
 About 73 per cent of agroforestry land dominates the Kerinci production forest, with about 60 per cent cinnamon and coffee plantations.
 Most cinnamon plants in production forest areas are directly adjacent to the Kerinci Seblat National Park.
-There has been a change in forest cover of 36,269 hectares, or about 8 per cent of Kerinci Seblat National Park’s total area from 2010 to 2018.
 The uncontrolled harvesting of cinnamon will cause a 76 per cent decrease in land cover.

 APPROACH AND ACTIVITIES

-The Perkumpulan Desa Lestari focuses on empowering, mentoring, and increasing villagers’ capacity in participatory, independent, and sustainable village development by optimizing village resources potential for the welfare of villagers responsible and based on environmental sustainability.
+The Perkumpulan Desa Lestari focuses on empowering, mentoring, and increasing villagers’ capacity in participatory, independent, and sustainable village development.
+It does so by optimizing village resources potential for the welfare of villagers responsible and based on environmental sustainability.

-We encourage increased farmers’ income by building a village-based corporation to escalate farmers’ cinnamon and coffee businesses and doing market lobby for large traders or exporters.
-The project will encourage the creation of market opportunities through village-owned enterprises.
+To increase the income of farmers, a village-based corporation is set up, allowing for more trading and market access for cinnamon and coffee businesses.
+It encourages the creation of market opportunities through village-owned enterprises.
 They will become a platform for controlling product quality and standards and expanding market access for farmers’ cinnamon and coffee products.
-The project will build capacities of village-owned enterprises ready to join the platform.

 ABOUT THE ORGANISATION